-Years 7-11 girls are not permitted to carry or use mobile telephones during the school day.
+Girls are not permitted to carry or use mobile telephones during the school day.
 Breach of this rule will result in confiscation.
-In addition, if the school has good reason to believe that a device has been used to cause harm, disrupt teaching or break the school rules its content will be accessed in order to deal with the offence.
+In addition, if the school has good reason to believe that a device has been used to cause harm, disrupt teaching or break the school rules its contents will be accessed in order to deal with the offence.
 The offence concerned does not have to have occurred during the school day or on the school premises for such action to be taken.